Over time all PCs will run slower eventually. But it’s still hard to accept it when that happens to your Microsoft Surface laptop.

 1. Check Spyware/Malware

-Chances are third-party malware, virus or spyware that may have caught you.
-They usually do a number of bad things such as damaged files, take over web browsers, eat up precious disk space, etc. which will slow down your Surface Pro for sure.
+Chances are third-party malware, virus, or spyware may have caught you.
+They usually do a number of bad things such as damaged files, taking over web browsers, eating up precious disk space, etc. which will slow down your Surface Pro for sure.

 How to know?
 The easiest way to find out is to use antivirus or anti-malware to scan your Surface Pro system.
 We recommend BitDefender Antivirus Plus for this purpose.
 It’s rated as one of the best security software.

 Many programs you’ve installed are notorious for secretly adding themselves to the auto-startup list (thanks to those “unethical” developers).

 Not only will that affect boot time, but you’ll experience more slowdowns or freezing times after the startup.
 Because these programs can be still running and consuming a considerable amount of system resources.

 Don’t hesitate to disable or remove them once for all.
 On Windows 10, you can use Task Manager to manage those programs or services.
 Just right-click on the taskbar (at the bottom), select Task Manager, go to the “Startup” tab, where you can disable any programs you want.
 Learn more here.